ToD: Rise in France (2002–2003)

-A year in South-Korea (2004–2005)
+A year in South Korea (2004–2005)

-Several months after re-joining ArmaTeam he was asked to join the European-based Warcraft III squad of the United Kingdom-based team Four Kings in order to stay in and compete in the "mecca" of professional gaming, South Korea.
+Several months after re-joining ArmaTeam, he was asked to join the European-based Warcraft III squad of the United Kingdom-based team 4Kings in order to stay in and compete in the "mecca" of professional gaming, South Korea.
 On 16 September 2004 the team consisting of Manuel Schenkhuizen, Dae Hui Cho, Sebastian "FuRy" Pesic and Ivica "Zeus[19]" Markovic took residence in Seoul and Merlo joined several televised competitions such as those hosted by Ongamenet and MBCGame.
 He was the most successful Four Kings player in these televised leagues.

 His reputation grew strongly during his time in the country, Merlo took third place at the 2004 World Cyber Games and second place at the 2005 Samsung European Championships and would stay in South-Korea for almost a full year competing in two seasons of the World e-Sports Games following the closing of the before mentioned televised leagues.
-At this time the Warcraft III squad of Four Kings became known as the world's premier competitive Warcraft III team, going undefeated in the Warcraft 3 Champions League for over a full season and being recognized as the esport team of the year in the 2005 eSports Awards.
+At this time, the Warcraft III squad of Four Kings became known as the world's premier competitive Warcraft III team, going undefeated in the Warcraft 3 Champions League for over a full season and being recognized as the esport team of the year in the 2005 eSports Awards.

 Return to France (2005–2006)

-Upon returning to France in late 2005, he finished the 2005 season by qualifying for and competing in the World Cyber Games 2005 where he took fourth place.
-The following year he would once again take second place at the Samsung European Championship before embarking on a one-month tournament in Hangzhou, China: the Master edition of the World e-Sports Games.
-Merlo would surprise many by taking home the first place prize of US$31,000, at the time the biggest prize ever awarded for a Warcraft III competition.
-He would continue to show strong results throughout the season as he took second places at major tournaments in China such as the World e-Sports Festival and KODE5.
+Upon returning to France in late 2005, he finished the 2005 season by qualifying for and competing in the World Cyber Games 2005, where he took fourth place.
+The following year, he would once again take second place at the Samsung European Championship before embarking on a one-month tournament in Hangzhou, China: the Master edition of the World e-Sports Games.
+Merlo would surprise many by taking home the first-place prize of US$31,000, at the time the biggest prize ever awarded for a Warcraft III competition.
+He would continue to show strong results throughout the season as he took second place at major tournaments in China, such as the World e-Sports Festival and KODE5.
 He finished the year by taking second place at the World Cyber Games 2006, losing to Li "Sky" Xiaofeng in the finals.